 This BMP allows city staff to be properly trained to spot issues regarding construction stormwater.
-Training occurs annually.
-Training occurs annually.
-See training folder.
+Training throughout the 2023 fiscal year was not kept up or coordinated due to staff turnover and lack of awareness.

 3.5 Construction Site Stormwater Education: